hkayann/node-red-contrib-ble-sense/README.md

 # Quick Start

-The package currently contains two nodes: BLE Scanner, BLE Connect.
+The package contains two nodes: BLE Scanner, BLE Connect.

 **BLE Scanner** node allows you to scan BLE devices.
 A message with **start** as a topic starts scanning.
 The node can output the following:
 - Whole peripheral as an object.